SHARE

 • To serve, stack pancakes onto one another and add praline syrup and lightly drizzle with maple syrup, if desired.

-• Bon Appetite!
+• Bon Appetit!

 Tips & Tricks

-**For canned Coconut Milk: You'll need 1 (14 oz.) can of coconut milk (I always use the Thai Kitchen brand).
+• COCONUT MILK: You'll need 1 (14 oz.) can of coconut milk (I always use the Thai Kitchen brand).
 Simply remove coconut liquid out of can entirely and stir well until it is well combined and looks like actual milk.
-Use portion of recipe and tightly store the rest in the refrigerator for up to 3-5 days.**
+Use portion of recipe and tightly store the rest in the refrigerator for up to 3-5 days.

-**To Toast Pecans: Add chopped pecans to a baking sheet and toasting them in the oven (350 degrees Fahrenheit) for 10-15 minutes, tossing them halfway to avoid browning on one side.**
+• TO TOAST PECANS: Add chopped pecans to a baking sheet and toasting them in the oven (350 degrees Fahrenheit) for 10-15 minutes, tossing them halfway to avoid browning on one side.

-**For Chia Eggs: 2 Tbsps of chia seeds + 6 Tbsps water = 2 'chia eggs'.
+• CHIA EGGS: 2 Tbsps of chia seeds + 6 Tbsps water = 2 'chia eggs'.
 Whisk chia seeds and water in a small bowl until well combined and let sit for 10 minutes.
-Mixture should be thick.** Continue recipe!
+Mixture should be thick.
+Continue recipe!

 Nutrition